Best 5 days in Oahu itinerary: Covers whole island!

 - Poke bowls – Available in so many different flavor combinations!

-Travel tips for Oahu
+Travel tips and FAQs for visiting Oahu

 Best time to visit Oahu

 I visited Oahu in the first week of January with my family, and we really had a great time.
-Oahu is very laid back and everything is on island time here, which is relaxed.
+Oahu is very laid back, and everything is on island time here, which is relaxed.

-Prices of flights and accommodations will be much lower during these off season months and you will not have to deal with crowds everywhere.
+Prices of flights and accommodations will be much lower during these off-season months, and you will not have to deal with crowds everywhere.

-How many days are needed for Oahu vacation
+How many days are needed for Oahu vacation?

-A would recommend a minimum of 5 to 7 days for a trip to Oahu.
+I would recommend a minimum of 5 to 7 days for a trip to Oahu.
 If this is the only island you are visiting like us, then a week would be great.

-How to get to Oahu
+How to get to Oahu?

 Flying into the Daniel K. Inouye International Airport (HNL) in Honolulu is the best way to reach Oahu.
 There are flights to HNL airport from most major US cities and even from international destinations.

-How to get around Oahu
+How to get around Oahu?

-The Honolulu and Waikiki area are really developed and there is Uber available readily as it is a major city and state capital.
+The Honolulu and Waikiki area are really developed, and there is Uber available readily as it is a major city and state capital.

-There are also several tour companies that will pick you from your hotel/resort and take you to tourist attractions.
+There are also several tour companies that will pick you up from your hotel/resort and take you to tourist attractions.
 Several tourist attractions also offer pick-up/drop-off service at an additional charge.

 The best way to see the island of Oahu beyond Waikiki would be by getting a rental car.
-With a rental car you will have the freedom to make any stops you wish.
+With a rental car, you will have the freedom to make any stops you wish.

-What to pack for trip to Oahu
+What to pack for a trip to Oahu?

 Its best to bring most things you need with you as prices can be high here, considering most stuff is coming from the mainland.
 Below are a few essentials that you should definitely pack for a trip to Oahu: